Why would you race if you don't want to win?

 We tend to adapt our social norms into everything we do, which is natural, so it's no surprise we are likely to end up with the very same values in a bike race, as it is not happening in a completely different universe.
 However, that it comes naturally doesn't mean that we have no choice to change it.

 We can shape it, we can form it, we can make it better or worse, it's completely up to us, the ones who ride and share our thoughts about it.

-A race is pretty similar to this and that's why every single rider is not only part of it, every single rider is an essential part of it.
+That's why every single rider is not only part of it, every single rider is an essential part of it.